|

 additional variables in the formula to modify and finetune the action

 and reaction to the market price.
+This indicator,

 as with the RSI indicator, works on an overbought and oversold region.